Jeff Semple

 Jeff Semple is a Canadian television journalist, currently a senior correspondent for Global National.

-Originally in Almonte, Ontario, he is a 2008 graduate of the journalism program at Ryerson University.
+Originally from Almonte, Ontario, he is a 2008 graduate of the journalism program at Ryerson University.
 He worked for CBC News from 2008 until 2015, when he joined Global News.

-He is a two-time Canadian Screen Award nominee for Best National Reporter, receiving nods at the 9th Canadian Screen Awards in 2021 and at the 11th Canadian Screen Awards in 2023.
+He won the Canadian Screen Award for Best National Reporter at the 13th Canadian Screen Awards in 2025.
+He was previously nominated in the same category at the 9th Canadian Screen Awards in 2021, and at the 11th Canadian Screen Awards in 2023.

+In August 2026 he was announced as the new host of The West Block, the network's Sunday political talk show.